 Each kernel has three colors, about 7 calories

 and a lot of sugar.
-Many people, including comedian Lewis Black, can't stand it.
+Many people, including comedian Lewis Black

 And yet every October, it fills candy bowls, trick-or-treat bags and the mouths of sweet-toothed snackers everywhere.
 For millions, it wouldn't be Halloween without candy corn.

-Manufacturers produce more than 35 million pounds of the humble tricolored candy every year.
-That's almost 9 billion pieces.
+Each year, manufacturers produce more than 35 million pounds of the humble tricolored candy - almost 9 billion pieces.
+And now, one brewery has introduced - in a chilling Halloween twist - candy corn beer.

 Here are some things you may not know about the polarizing confection.